 Summary

-The determination of measurement uncertainty is essential for the application of sensor systems as all measurement results require information about their uncertainty.
+The determination of measurement uncertainty is essential for the application of sensor systems, as all measurement results require information about their uncertainty.
 Measurement uncertainty can be caused by a wide range of factors, such as human influences, the measuring device, and environmental factors.

-Systematic deviations can be reduced with the aid of calibration and adjustment as this type of deviation is reproducible.
+Systematic deviations can be reduced with the aid of calibration and adjustment, as this type of deviation is reproducible.
 In contrast, stochastic deviations are described using methods borrowed from the field of statistics.
 Their statistical properties can be described with their PDF, the most common being the Gaussian PDF.
-The expected value and the standard deviation describe this distribution; however, they need to be estimated with the mean value and the empirical standard deviation when a finite number of measurements is present.
+The expected value and the standard deviation describe this distribution; however, they need to be estimated with the mean value and the empirical standard deviation when the number of measurements is finite.

-For individual measurement values, as well as the mean value, a confidence interval can be provided with the aid of the Gaussian PDF.
-However, when 50 measurements or less are present, the additional uncertainty that is caused by the estimation of expected value and standard deviation needs to be considered.
-This is done with the aid of the student’s t-distribution.
+For individual measurement values, as well as the mean value, a confidence interval can be provided with the Gaussian PDF.
+However, when 50 measurements or fewer are present, the additional uncertainty that is caused by the estimation of the expected value and standard deviation needs to be considered.
+This is done with the aid of the Student’s t-distribution.

-All these methods are implemented in The Guide to the Expression of Uncertainty in Measurement (GUM), which is the fundament for the estimation of measurement uncertainty in an industrial context.
-This guide provides a standardized process for estimating the uncertainty of a measurand that is influenced by multiple input variables.
+All these methods are implemented in The Guide to the Expression of Uncertainty in Measurement (GUM), which is the foundation for the estimation of measurement uncertainty in an industrial context.
+This guide provides a standardized process for estimating the uncertainty of a measurand influenced by multiple input variables.

 Unit 2 – Sensors